-- Home button (provides access to the dashboard and shows the current configurations)
+- home button (provides access to the dashboard and shows the current configurations);

-- Views section (holds information about the unresolved tickets)
+- views section (holds information about the unresolved tickets);

-- Reporting section (delivers details about tickets, agents, customers, and the like)
+- reporting section (delivers details about tickets, agents, customers, and the like);

-- the last button will link you to the Admin homepage
+- the last button (will link you to the Admin homepage).

-Note: Zendesk has updated its DPA (data processing addendum) to provide its customers with contractual commitments regarding the compliance with applicable EU data protection law and implemented additional contractual provisions required by the GDPR.
+Note: Zendesk has updated its DPA (data processing addendum) to provide its customers with contractual commitments regarding compliance with applicable EU data protection law and implemented additional contractual provisions required by the GDPR.

 There are three aspects when this plan might fulfill your needs, if:

-- you are launching customer service,
+- you are launching a customer service;

-- you have low ticket volumes
+- you have low ticket volumes;

 - the ticket volume isn’t enough for a dedicated support rep.